 The state of Ohio, like the rest of America, is strictly against drug abuse of any kind.
-In fact, the laws dealing with drug possession and abuse in the state are some of the strictest and most complex in the entire country.
+In fact, the Ohio laws dealing with drug abuse, such as possession, trafficking and drug tampering, are some of the strictest and most complex in the entire country.

-If you have been charged with drug tampering, it is recommended that you seek out an experienced lawyer who can mount a strong defense for you.
-Drug tampering, like drug possession, trafficking, and abuse, is considered to be a grave offense in the state, and the services of a competent lawyer can go a long way towards reducing your sentence.
+If you have been charged with drug tampering, it is recommended that you seek out an experienced lawyer.
+They can mount a strong defense for you.
+Drug tampering, like drug possession, trafficking, and abuse, is considered to be a grave offense in the state.
+The services of a competent lawyer can go a long way towards reducing your sentence.
 Contact Attorney Adam Burke for your free consultation at (614) 280-9122.

 Drug Tampering in Ohio

 According to the Ohio code, the law states that a person cannot knowingly: make additions or change a dangerous drug, or swap one dangerous drug with another, make additions to or alter the packaging or container in which a drug has been placed, or change the packaging or the container the drug has been placed in.

 This law, of course, does not apply in all scenarios.
 For example, pharmacists, manufacturers, and nurses are exempt as long as their behavior is in accordance with the ORC.
 If a person altered a drug based on a personal prescription given to them, a case will not stand against them in the court of law.

 Columbus Drug Tampering Penalties

 If a person is convicted of knowingly engaging in drug tampering, they are found guilty of a 3rd degree felony.
 This carries a prison term of 1 to 5 years, and fines of up to $10,000.